adaybujeda/crm-service-api/README.md

 These are generated containing the user role.
 Tokens could have the wrong role or be valid for a deleted user until it expires.
 An additional validation could be done when decoding the token, but decided not to implement it for simplicity and performance.

+**Transaction Management:**
+There is only one instance where transaction management is needed, upload customer photo: `UploadPhotoService/CustomerPhotosDao`.
+This is the only service to execute more than one update per request, create/update the photo + update the customer record.
+I have wrapped the 2 updates into a single DAO method as per JDBI specifications for transactions.
+It is not as elegant as the Hibernate integration in dropwizard with `@UniOfWork`, but it works.

+Something to review for phase 2.

 **Usernames:**
 As there are no explicit requirements, I have implemented case-insensitive usernames.